disclosure: we were sent the item mentioned for the purpose of review and giveaway

 (Please note that all entries will be checked against comments for validation).

-Only the first step of this form is mandatory, all other steps are optional.
-Only one entry per person is allowed.
+Only the first step of the Rafflecopter is mandatory, all other steps are optional.
+Only one entry per person is allowed (however, you can tweet with the bonus click entry daily as well to increase your chances).

 This giveaway is for UK residents only.

-Once a winner is randomly picked, I will check if the winner has done what was requested and I will contact them, if they do not reply within one week, the prize will be allocated to another person.
-The winner’s details will be sent to Elmer Marketing for Tactic Games, in order that they can arrange delivery.
-Please allow 28 days for delivery.
-Delivery before Christmas Day cannot be guaranteed.
+Once the Rafflecopter picks a winner, I will check if the winner has done what was requested and I will contact them, if they do not reply within one week, the prize will be allocated to another person.